LydiaUwU/TCDCS-First-Year-Survival-Guide/README.md

-# TCDS First Year Survival Guide
+# TCDCS First Year Survival Guide

 ## Introduction
 Congratulations on making it into Computer Science at Trinity!
 Here is a list of things I wish I knew when I started out as a naïve and uninformed fresher.